 - Assistive devices: If you have especially severe symptom and are not able to cease activity or movement that is aggravating your doctor may recommend that you utilize an assistive device, like crutches, as part of your treatment.
 Crutches are utilized as a treatment option for at least one week and sometimes longer.
 The use of crutches relieves pressure from your leg and eliminates use because the leg is elevated during walking.

 - Physical Therapy: You doctor may recommend hip stretching and strengthening exercises as part of your treatment plan for hip bursitis.
 You may have to attend physical therapy sessions at a prescribed location, or your doctor may show you how to do the exercises independently at home.
 Other treatments that are often prescribed along with physical therapy include massage, heat therapy, ice therapy, and/or ultrasound therapy.

-The surgery to relieve a patient of hip bursitis issues involves removing the affected bursa sac.
+The surgery to relieve a patient issues involves removing the affected bursa sac.
 The hip can function normally without the bursa.
 Traditional, invasive surgery can be used to remove the bursa, but a newer option is arthroscopic removal of the bursa.
 In this procedures, a ¼ inch incision is made over the hip, and the surgeon uses an arthroscopic camera to guide the removal of the bursa using microscopic tools.
 With the arthroscopic bursa sac removal, the incision is smaller, less pain is experienced afterward, and recovery time is faster.